allerter/spotify-telegram-sync/README.md

 failures in `failures.log` in the same directory of the script.

-#### Web server
-The bot also has a `server.py` script which runs a *Flask* server.
-This is used to keep Heroku apps that use the free plan from going to sleep.
-To do this, the bot sends an HTTP request to the server every 29 minutes.
-The server also has a `/check_playlist` path that will sync the Spotify playlist with the Telegram channel when it receives a GET request.
-Besides the two usages mentioned, the server is also used for getting and setting local playback which is explained above in [Local Playback](#local-playback).

 Deploying to Heroku
 -------------------
 Using the *Deploy to Heroku* button above is the easiest way to set the bot up.
 After clicking on the link